From the KnowledgeBase

 Before attaching a Linux computer to the campus network, itís very important to ensure that it is secure.
 If the proper precautions are not taken, it is very possible for a new Linux machine to get hacked within minutes of connecting to the network.
 The following are a set of tips for safely operating your computer.
 If you are an inexperienced user, OIT strongly encourages that you take the time to read about and understand the security issues involved with the Operating System before plugging into the network.

-If you have purchased a factory install of Linux, it may be advisable to remove it and start fresh.
+If you have purchased a factory install of Linux, it may be advisable to remove it and install a fresh version.
 You never know what may have already been installed, and you will give yourself greater control and understanding of the system by installing it from scratch.
 There are many different distributions of Linux available.
-OIT will not recommend any of these distributions over another, but RedHat is a commonly used client and this document will refer to RedHat specifics.
-For an outline of the available distributions, please visit:
+For an outline of the available distributions, go to: www.linuxiso.org

 Keep your computer unplugged from the network while installing.
 Most distributions have similar install options.
-Please watch for the following install options:
+Watch for the following install options:

-1. What kind of security do you want on your computer?
+- What kind of security do you want on your computer?
+Please choose high security.

-As a beginner, we recommend that you choose no. Once youíve studied and understood what is involved with networking, you will be able to enable networking on boot-up.
+- Do you want the network turned on when you boot your machine?
+If a beginner, choose no. Once you understand what is involved with networking, you will be able to enable networking on boot-up.

 Software / Patches